Cigar Review – Prensado Robusto by Alec Bradley

 With the recent news of the Prensado being named Cigar Aficionado’s #1 cigar of 2011, we thought it would be fitting to light one up as a celebratory smoke for today’s review.
 While I’m certainly no stranger to Alec Bradley’s cigars, I had actually never smoked the Prensado, and I was definitely interested in seeing what the #1 cigar would taste like.

 After a quick toast of the foot, the cigar lit up easily and evenly.
 The draw was firm, but not enough to hinder smoking.
-Initial flavors were a creamy cocoa, cedar, and a mild black pepper note in the background.
-As I burned my way through the first 3rd of the cigar, notes of a mild woody sweetness trickled in, filling out the mix nicely.
+Initial flavors were a creamy cocoa, cedar, and a light black pepper note in the background.
+As I burned my way through the first 3rd of the cigar, notes of a smooth woody sweetness trickled in, filling out the mix nicely.

 A little further in, the pepper disappeared and notes of unsweetened dark chocolate, cedar and coffee, coupled with a supreme creaminess, took over.
 At this point in the cigar I was impressed with the overall smoothness it took on; its flavors were working together seamlessly, and it was still burning straight and cool.
 I noticed that because of the unique shape of this cigar, the ash appeared to be round while the stogie itself was more squared, which was an interesting look.